All Episodes

 Sure, that's really peaceful.

-you know but the lie continues seniors are getting the biggest increase in their social security checks in 10 years um Biden is tweeting out and bragging.
+Seniors are getting the biggest increase in their social security checks in 10 years.

-Then they had, then they got corrected.
+Then they got corrected.

 He's done a great job as governor for the state of New Hampshire.

-Uh, pretty impressive guy.
+Pretty impressive guy.

 He did really well in the debate last night.